ming-svds/pivotal-hawq-and-madlib/README.md

 Latest Madlib installation doc provided by Pivotal that can be found is dated back in 2010. (http://pivotalhd-210.docs.pivotal.io/doc/2010/InstallingtheHAWQComponents.html#InstallingtheHAWQComponents-InstallingMADlibonHAWQ)

-The install script 'hawq_install.sh' mentioned is no where to be found on Pivotal HD.
+Likely due to doc outdateness, the install script 'hawq_install.sh' mentioned here could not be found on Pivotal HD.

 > Once HAWQ installation is complete, run the following command to install MADlib:
 > hawq_install.sh -r <RPM_FILEPATH> -f <HOSTFILE> [-s] [-d <GPHOME>] [--prefix <MADLIB_INSTALL_PATH>]

-Likely due to doc outdatedness, the underlying madpack.py called has an erroneous parameter usage.
+The underlying madpack.py called has an erroneous parameter usage.
 The underlying python script was updated to have -h option param removed before further installation can continue.

 > Run the following command to register MADlib in your database:
 > $GPHOME/madlib/bin/madpack -p hawq -c $USER@$HOST/$DATABASE install